nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: `removeorder 2`
 * Removes the second order in the list of orders.

+### Remove cheese from inventory: `removecheese`

+Removes some specified quantity of a specified cheese type from the inventory.

+Format: `removecheese CHEESE_INDEX`
+* Removes the cheese at the specified `CHEESE_INDEX`.
+The index must be a positive integer.

+Example: `removecheese 2`

+### Remove customer: `removecustomer`

+Removes a customer from the list of customers, using their phone number as identifier.

+Format: `removecustomer p/PHONE_NUMBER`

+Example: `removecustomer p/65555555`

 ### Listing orders: `listorder`

 Displays all incomplete orders in CHIM.